 Exhaust manifold leaks can be dangerous as well as cause other costly problems.

-If you smell exhaust from the engine compartment and hear a ticking noise, you could have a leak.
+If you smell exhaust from the engine compartment and hear a ticking noise; you could have a leak.
+Over time, the gases leaking from a manifold will damage surrounding components.

 - Excessive engine noise